 Some relationships are much better in your head than they are in real life, so start seeing things the way they really are, not the way you want them to be.
 When people disappoint you, stop making excuses for them.
 Only keep relationships that lift you up; that might mean having some hard conversations, putting healthy boundaries in place, or taking a good, hard look at your own behavior.
 It’s your life: you decide who gets to be a part of it.

 Need help?
 Handel Group will help you shed old patterns and hold yourself accountable to building the life you dream about.
+The Handel Method is changing my life in a very big way.
+So worth checking out!

 So whether you’re dumping the clutter from your soul, your closet, your relationships, or your own head, spring has sprung.
 Let it go.
 It’s time to free yourself from all the junk that’s holding you back from who and where you want to be…